 In 2014, the FDA approved a higher dose of Copaxone to 40mg, three times per week, taken at least 48 hours apart.
 This higher dose doubled the standard once daily 20mg dose.
 However, it did require the medication to be administered subcutaneously, not intravenously.
 Patients and their physicians could now choose between the two dosage regimens.

 Glatopa, the first generic version of Copaxone, was approved in 2015 at the original 20-mg daily dose.
 In February 2018, Glatiramer Acetate was also approved at the newer, 40-mg three-times-weekly injected dose.
+If you have questions about which generic is right for you, talk to your prescribing doctor to discuss these options.
+If you have any further questions about these generics such as costs or potential side effects you can always call QuickRx and we will be happy to discuss the medication along with your options for copay assistance programs.

 What is Multiple Sclerosis (MS)?